timm/ish/README.md

 So if none of this code impresses you, you can kill it all with no side-effects using `rm -rf ish`.

-(*) not to rude to the latest generation of LISP package managers (tools like QUICKLISP are very good indeed).
+(*) not to rude to the latest generation of LISP package managers-- tools like [QUICKLISP](https://www.quicklisp.org/beta/) are very good indeed.

 ## Install (is easy)